Zesty Brussel Sprouts with Caramelized Leeks and Mustard

 This goes well with sausages (meat or vegetarian) and mash.
 Or you can use it as a side vegetable with roasts, nut roasts, or any other meal you fancy.

-Chop them in quarter and use in a stir-fry.
+Chop them in quarters and use in a stir-fry.

 Shred and use in salads.